 Cloud telephony is an innovation that offers the rare advantage of being able to cut costs significantly, while increasing agility and business performance.
-Now is a critical moment for businesses to consider adopting a cloud calling solution and the scalability it unlocks.
+Now is a critical moment for businesses to consider adopting a VoIP Phone Systems for Business and the scalability it unlocks.

 In this article we cover everything you need to know about cloud telephony and how it works.